pulumi/docs/reference/pkg/nodejs/@pulumi/azure/securitycenter/index.md

 ```

-The resource ID of the log analytics workspace to save the data in.
+The ID of the Log Analytics Workspace to save the data in.

 <h2 class="pdoc-module-header" id="ContactArgs">
 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/securitycenter/contact.ts#L106">interface ContactArgs</a>